cheertsang/Personal/LaMeraChimba_PreliminaryDesign.md

 **Figure 2:** Schematic of the internal structure of a PF300 sedimentation tank ([Buhl et. al, 2016](https://confluence.cornell.edu/pages/viewpage.action?pageId=333352626&preview=/333352626/335435860/Prefab_Final_Report.pdf)).

-One of the issues with the current design is that welding the two sections of corrugated HDPE pipe together is labor-intensive and difficult to line up precisely.
+In the current PF300 plant design there are two separate pieces of corrugated HDPE pipe that needs to be welded together at a $30\degree$ angle, refer to figure 2.
+This is done in an effort to maximize the space within the tanks since the plate settlers in the top half of the tank are also set at $30\degree$.
+However, one of the issues with this design is that welding the two sections of corrugated HDPE pipe together is labor-intensive and difficult to line up precisely.
 We want to explore altering the design of the sedimentation tank to a single larger diameter tank size to avoid the necessity of welding two sections of pipe.
 This would allow us to increase the capacity of the PF300 and make it easier to fabricate.
+At larger capacities the loss of a smaller percentage of the space due to the angled plate settlers is less of an issue than in the smaller design.
+In addition we will be addressing the question of whether it is more cost effective to build and operate multiple PF300 plants or have a larger plant, 3-5 L/s, that can be built instead.

 [Why did the first version of PF300 have a sloped upper section? ]:#

-Because of this we are looking to build a sedimentation tank out of this premade Rotoplast.
+Because of this we are looking to build a sedimentation tank out of this premade Rotoplast tank.

 <p align="center">
   <img src="https://www.plastic-mart.com/db_images/pm/enduraplas_2500_gallon_water_tank.jpg" height=500>
 </p>
 <p align="center">

-**Figure 3:** a 1500 liter Rotoplast tank that we will be using as a sedimentation tank.
+**Figure 3:** The 10,259 liter Rotoplast tank that we will be using as a sedimentation tank has a diameter of 90

-[Note that below you are using a much larger tank.]:#

 ## General Plan/Steps